samehiv/instabug_task/README.md

 # To Run the Code

-* make sure of 3000 port in your device is free and docker runing.
+* make sure of port 3000 is free and docker is runing.

 * git clone the repo or download it